Delta cancels hundreds more flights as fallout from CrowdStrike outage persists

 Delta CEO Ed Bastian said in a public letter Sunday that it paused flying after the outage occurred on Friday, resulting in 3,500 canceled flights through Saturday and continuing into Sunday.
 The outage hit on what was the airline's "busiest travel weekend of the summer," according to Bastian.

-On Monday, when most other airlines had largely recovered from the software outage, another 1,120 Delta flights within, into or out of the U.S. were canceled or delayed, according to flight tracking website FlightAware.
-In comparison, United Airlines canceled 17 flights, while another 112 of the carrier's flights were delayed.
+On Monday, when most other airlines had largely recovered from the software outage, as of 3 p.m.
+Eastern Time Delta had canceled or delayed a total of more than 2,000 flights within, into or out of the U.S., according to flight tracking website FlightAware.
+As of 3 p.m.
+Eastern, the carrier had canceled more than 800 flights.

 "There is no excuse for this.
 None.
 Delta has the money to invest in new [information technology].
 They should have made those investments," Atmosphere Research Group President Henry Harteveldt told CBS News senior transportation correspondent Kris Van Cleave.
 "But IT investments take a long time and don't give you stuff to show off on Instagram."